Tête-à-Tête (Ruth Anderson and Annea Lockwood album): Background and production

-In 1973, Ruth Anderson, director of the Electronic Music Studio at Hunter College in New York City, began a year-long sabbatical to Hancock, New Hampshire.
-Needing someone to fill her position, Anderson's friend, composer Pauline Oliveros, recommended New Zealand-born Annea Lockwood, who was based in London.
-Lockwood accepted the offer and moved to the United States.
-She and Anderson would meet, and soon after became romantical partners.
+In 1973, Ruth Anderson, director of the Electronic Music Studio at Hunter College in New York City, went on a year-long sabbatical to Hancock, New Hampshire.
+Anderson offered her open position to New Zealand-born Annea Lockwood, following a recommendation by Anderson's friend, composer Pauline Oliveros; Lockwood, then based in London, accepted the offer and moved to the United States.
+She and Anderson would then meet, and soon after became romantic partners.
 They married in 2005 in Canada, following the country's legalization of same-sex marriage.

 On November 29, 2019, after a 50-year relationship, Anderson died of lung cancer at Calvary Hospital in The Bronx, aged 91.
-A few months after, in March 2020, Anderson's debut full-length album, Here, was released through Arc Light Editions.
 In June 2020, seven months after Anderson's death, Lockwood began creating the composition "For Ruth" by making field recordings in Hancock and Montana.
 While clearing her shelves, Lockwood discovered "Conversations", a cassette Anderson had made her as a gift.
 Lockwood then asked mastering engineer and composer Maggie Payne to create a digital transfer of the tape.
 According to Lockwood, she and Anderson promised each other that they would listen to the tape in their later years, but never did.
 Both "Conversations" and "For Ruth" debuted at the 2021 Counterflows Festival in Glasgow, where it served as Lockwood's centerpiece for her performance.